grafana/pyroscope/examples/grafana-agent-auto-instrumentation/java/README.md

 ## Overview

-Using this example, you'll learn how to use Grafana Agent for continuous Java process profiling using Pyroscope with the async-profiler.
-This example provides an insightful view into application performance.

-### Profiling methodologies

-Java applications can be profiled via Pyroscope using three methodologies.
-The example showcases attaching the the Pyroscope profiler as a `javaagent` to a running process via the Grafana Agent without source code modifications or extra dependencies.
-Manage configuration using Java parameters or environment variables.

-Refer to the [official documentation](https://grafana.com/docs/pyroscope/latest/configure-client/grafana-agent/java/) for an in-depth understanding and additional configuration options for Java profiling with the Grafana Agent.

-### Grafana Agent and async-profiler

 The Grafana Agent automates Java process discovery for profiling, streamlining the setup per application.
 It enables precise and targeted profiling configurations through the Grafana Agent settings.

+Java profiling via the Grafana Agent is based on a few Grafana Agent components:
+- `discovery.process` (and optionally `discovery.kubernetes`) for process discovery
+- `discovery.relabel` for detecting java processes and setting up labels
+- `pyroscope.java` for enabling profiling for specific applications
+- `pyroscope.write` for writing the profiles data to a remote endpoint

+Refer to the [official documentation](https://grafana.com/docs/pyroscope/latest/configure-client/grafana-agent/java/) for an in-depth understanding and additional configuration options for Java profiling with the Grafana Agent.
+Also, check the [Grafana Agent Components reference](https://grafana.com/docs/agent/latest/flow/reference/components/) for more details on each used component.

+### async-profiler

+The `pyroscope.java` agent component internally uses the [async-profiler](https://github.com/async-profiler/async-profiler) library.
+This approach offers a key advantage over other instrumentation mechanisms in that you can profile applications that are already running without interruptions (code changes, config changes or restarts).

+Under the hood, this is achieved by attaching to the application at a process level and issuing commands to control profiling.

 ## Getting started